leonsteenkamp/docker-traefik-intro/README.md

 Two entry points are defined for _web_ and _websecure_ that handle HTTP traffic port 80 and 443.
 I added redirection from the _web_ to _websecure_ entry points.

-Logging is set to debug, so you might want to changes this.
+Logging is set to debug, so you might want to change this.
 Logging can be seen when _docker-compose_ is run without the _-d_ (detached) option.

 The other important section to notice is _certificatesResolvers_.
 This is where Let's Encrypt comes in.
-Add an valid email address to this section.
+Add a valid email address to this section.

 The docker provider allows for label based dynamic configuration when using docker contrainers.
-The file provider allows for file based dynamic configuration.
+The file provider allows for file-based dynamic configuration.

 **Note**: When using docker is looks like specifiying a directory to watch